 Human rights are a component of our due diligence procedures included in our Global Quality & Risk Management and People & Culture policies.
-Compliance of our member firms with human rights policies is monitored.
+Compliance of our KPMG firms with human rights policies is monitored.

-We have not identified any instances of KPMG member firms causing or contributing to any adverse human rights incidents.
+We have not identified any instances of KPMG firms causing or contributing to any adverse human rights incidents.

 Internationally recognized human rights, as set out in the UN Universal Declaration of Human Rights, can be summarized as the basic rights that form the foundation for freedom, justice and peace, which apply equally and universally in all countries.